 I'm worried that there's something wrong with me.
 If you want to gain weight because you think you have a medical problem, talk to your doctor.
-Although certain health conditions can cause a person to be underweight, most of them have symptoms other than skinniness, like stomach pain or diarrhea.
+Some health conditions can cause a person to be underweight, but most have symptoms other than skinniness, like stomach pain or diarrhea.
 So it's likely that if some kind of medical problem is making you skinny, you probably wouldn't feel well.

-Because everyone is on a different schedule, some of your friends may have started to fill out when they were as young as 8 (if they're girls) or 9 (if they're guys).
-But for some normal kids, puberty may not start until 12 or later for girls and 14 or later for guys.
-And whenever you start puberty, it may take 3 or 4 years for you to fully develop and gain all of the weight and muscle mass you will have as an adult.
+Because everyone is on a different schedule, some of your friends may have started puberty when they were as young as 8 (if they're girls) or 9 (if they're guys).
+But for some kids, puberty may not start until 12 or later for girls and 14 or later for guys.
+Whenever you start puberty, it may take 3 or 4 years for you to fully develop and gain all the weight and muscle you will have as an adult.

-Some people experience what's called delayed puberty.
-If you are one of these "late bloomers," you may find that some relatives of yours developed late, too.
-Most teens who have delayed puberty don't need to do anything; they'll eventually develop normally — and that includes gaining weight and muscle.
-If you are concerned about delayed puberty, though, talk to your doctor.
+For some teens, puberty may be delayed.
+If you are one of these "late bloomers," you may find that some relatives of yours developed late too.
+Most teens who have delayed puberty don't need to do anything.
+They'll catch up eventually — and that includes gaining weight and muscle.
+If you’re concerned about the timing of your puberty, talk to your doctor.

-Another option to consider is switching your ambitions to another sport.
-If you were the fastest defensive player on your middle school football team but now it seems that your body type is long and lean, maybe track and field is for you.
+You also might consider switching to another sport.
+If you were the fastest defensive player on your middle school football team but now your body type is long and lean, maybe track and field is for you.
 Many adults find that the sports they love the most are those that fit their body types the best.

-Your body is your own, and as frustrating as it may seem to begin with, there are certain things you can't speed up or change.
+Your body is your own, and as frustrating as it may seem, there are some things you can't speed up or change.
 But there is one thing you can do to help: Work to keep your body healthy so that you can grow and develop properly.
-Self-esteem can play a part here, too.
-People who learn to love their bodies and accept them for what they are carry themselves well and project a type of self-confidence that helps them look attractive.

-If you're having trouble with your body image, talk about how you feel with someone you like and trust who's been through it — maybe a parent, doctor, counselor, coach, or teacher.
+If you feel bad about yourself or are having trouble with how you look, talk about it with someone you like and trust who's been through it — maybe a parent, doctor, counselor, coach, or teacher.

 It's the Growth, Not the Gain

-No matter what your reason is for wanting to gain weight, here's a simple fact: The majority of teens have no reason — medical or otherwise — to try to gain weight.
-An effort like this will at best simply not work and at worst increase your body fat, putting you at risk for health problems.
+No matter what your reason is for wanting to gain weight, here's a simple fact: Most teens have no reason to try to gain extra weight.
+Extra weight may increase your body fat, putting you at risk for health problems.

-Make nutrition your mission.
+- Make nutrition your goal.
 Your friends who want to slim down are eating more salads and fruit.
 Here's a surprise: So should you.
-You can do more for your body by eating a variety of healthier foods instead of trying to pack on weight by forcing yourself to eat a lot of unhealthy high-fat, high-sugar foods.
-Chances are, trying to force-feed yourself won't help you gain weight anyway, and if you do, you'll mostly just be gaining excess body fat.
+You can do more for your body by eating a variety of healthy foods instead of trying to pack on weight by eating a lot of unhealthy high calorie, high-fat, and sugary foods.
+Chances are you'll mostly gain extra body fat.